thenbrent/map-cap/readme.txt

 == Screenshots ==

-1. **Admin Map Cap Settings Page** - Site administrators can choose the custom post type capabilities for each role.
-The capabilities assigned in this screen recreate the post capabilities as well as allowing subscriber role to publish the custom post type "Auctions".
+1. **Admin Map Cap Settings Page** - Site administrators can choose the capabilities each role has for each custom post type.

 == Changelog ==